ZhaoxuanZhu/tsp-playground/readme.md

    - `--max_lr`: Set the maximum learning rate
    - `--use_scheduler`: Include this flag to use the learning rate scheduler

-2. The training process will log information to the console and save checkpoints in the experiment directory.
+2. The training process will log information to the console and save checkpoints and visualizations in the experiment directory.

 To evaluate the model: